chefdarek/chefdarek.github.io/aboutme.md

 **In the future I am seeking opportunities in:**
 - Computer Vision and Machine Perception
 - Novel approaches in Machine Learning and Design
-- Integrating ML / NN's into the Global Food Chain to reduce waste and ecological impact
+- Using ML / NN's into the Global Food Chain to eliminate waste & ecological impact
 - Large Scale Augmented / Generative Reality Events

 ### Learn More: